MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-databricks.md

     ![Import a notebook in Databricks](media/databricks/import-shared-notebook.png "import notebook in Databricks")

-1. Drag and drop PySparkMagClass.py to the **Import Notebook** dialog box
+1. Drag and drop PySparkMagClass.py to the **Import Notebook** dialog box.

     ![Provide details for a notebook in Databricks](media/databricks/import-notebook-dialog.png "Provide details for a notebook in Databricks")